 This is the main orienteering session of the week, and comprises of a range of short courses and drills designed to improve your navigation at speed.
 Each session takes place in a different location and focuses on different navigational skills, such as Rough bearings, Attack points and Aiming off.
 Don't worry if these sound intimidating at the moment: the sessions are designed to gradually build up from core skills in September to advanced race techniques before BUCS, and there will always be experienced orienteers waiting around the start to give you feedback and help sharpen your technique between courses.
 The location of the training is announced in the weekly emails, so be sure to sign up below!
 However, we normally meet at either the Clifton Suspension Bridge or Downs Water Tower and jog to the training areas together.

 Our weekends away are most members' highlight of the club.
 We meet up with students from other universities for two packed days of orienteering training and racing, with a quality social on the Saturday night.
-Past trips to Sheffield and Oxford have become legendary within the club and this year we have been training in the Lake District, Salisbury, the Gower and took part in some championship races.
+Past trips to Sheffield and Oxford have become legendary within the club and this year we have been training in the Lake District and Dartmoor, raced the English Universities Orienteering Cup in Sheffield and took part in some championship races before the year was cut short.
 You don't want to miss out!
 The club organises transport and accommodation, so all you have to do is turn up.
 We try to keep costs as low as possible and weekends normally cost around £30-40.
-In 2016 we had the privilege of hosting the BUCS Inter-University Championships, which is always a fantastic weekend.
-This year we have a new official addition to the club in the form of Fell Running, so if this is more your thing, on weekends away we now give the opportunity to go for a long and hilly adventure while the rest of the club work on their orienteering skills.
+In 2016 we had the privilege of hosting the BUCS Inter-University Championships, which is always a fantastic weekend, and this year we hope to host the EUOC.
+If Fell Running is more your thing, on weekends away we now give the opportunity to go for a long and hilly adventure while the rest of the club work on their orienteering skills.

 There are often fell races happening in nearby in Wales or the Mendips.
 We advertise these in our weekly emails so you can sign up to find a lift there.
 Some of them are shorter and open to everyone while others require more experience.
 Some of the most popular races we do are the Mendip Muddle (20km, 400m climb), TACH races (summertime in the Mendips), and Skirrid, Blorenge and Sugarloaf around Abergavenny (5-8km each with up to 600m climb).